 In response to a number of questions received from students and families concerned about health and safety on campus this year, we have compiled a list of resources with information addressing the most popular of these inquiries.
-If you don’t find your answer, please feel free to contact us or visit the Mines Climbs Together – COVID-19 Health and Safety Resources website.
+If you don’t find your answer, please feel free to contact us for more information.

 Utilizing the Student Health Center